- University >

 Digitization – curse or blessing?

-prof Dr. Matthias Willems, President of the Technical University of Central Hesse -
+Prof. Dr. Matthias Willems, President of the Technische Hochschule Mittelhessen -

 Panel discussion digitization in research and teaching